mrCamelCode/potami/core/readme.md

   )
   .controller(new MyController());

 // The value for context can be anything!
-The Context class is also generic, so you can describe the exact type of your context if needed. const controllerContext = new Context<{ sayHello: boolean; username: string; randomNumber: number }>({
+The Context class is also generic, so you can describe the exact type of your context if needed.
+This isn't required though; inference is typically sufficient. const controllerContext = new Context<{ sayHello: boolean; username: string; randomNumber: number }>({
   sayHello: false,
   username: '',